 Building the Evidence Base on De-escalation Training for Law Enforcement: A Multi-Agency Randomized Controlled Trial

-This project includes unique examinations of de-escalation training and tactics across three police departments to significantly add to the limited evidence base regarding police use of de-escalation.
+This project included unique examinations of de-escalation training and tactics across three police departments to significantly add to the limited evidence base regarding police use of de-escalation.

 Project Overview

-Using funding awarded from the National Institute of Justice, NPI is engaged in three research studies examining the impact of de-escalation training and strategies in the field.
-NPI has launched a randomized control trial evaluation of de-escalation training with the Indianapolis, Indiana, Metropolitan Police Department, where researchers rely on the use of training surveys, supervisor surveys, focus groups, and analysis of agency records (arrests, use-of force incidents, officer, and community injuries) to test training impacts.
-Second, researchers are engaged in a quasi-experimental evaluation of De-escalation through Tactical Communication (DTC) training with the Cincinnati, Ohio, Police Department, relying on officer surveys and agency records to assess impacts of training over time.
-Finally, researchers are engaged in an in-depth case study of the Oklahoma City, Oklahoma, Police Department’s (OKCPD) de-escalation tactics.
-Analysis of OKCPD de-escalation tactics and skills from the field, captured in agency-wide supplemental use of force reports, are analyzed to understand the frequency of use, impediments to using, and effectiveness of specific types of de-escalation tactics.
+Using funding awarded from the National Institute of Justice, researchers from NPI and the University of Cincinnati engaged in three studies examining the impact of de-escalation training and strategies in the field.
+The research team launched a randomized control trial evaluation of de-escalation training with the Indianapolis, Indiana, Metropolitan Police Department, where researchers relied on the use of training surveys, supervisor surveys, focus groups, and analysis of agency records (arrests, use-of force incidents, officer, and community injuries) to test training impacts.
+Second, researchers engaged in a quasi-experimental evaluation of De-escalation through Tactical Communication (DTC) training with the Cincinnati, Ohio, Police Department, relying on officer surveys and agency records to assess impacts of training over time.
+Finally, researchers engaged in an in-depth case study of the Oklahoma City, Oklahoma, Police Department’s (OKCPD) de-escalation tactics.
+Analysis of OKCPD de-escalation tactics and skills from the field, captured in agency-wide supplemental use of force reports, were analyzed to understand the frequency of use, impediments to using, and effectiveness of specific types of de-escalation tactics.
 This research is critical to unpacking the “black box” of de-escalation during police-community encounters.

 Methodology